Relativistic reflection within an extended hot plasma geometry: Discussion and conclusions

 \section{Discussion and conclusions}

-We have developed a new reflection model that describes X-ray reflection for a ring-like source on the symmetry axis of a rotating black hole.
-The emission line profiles and properties of the reflection spectrum show, not unsurprisingly, that in the limit of small ring radii there are only small differences between the ring-like source and a point source.
+We have developed a new reflection model that describes X-ray reflection for a ring-like source on the symmetry axis of a rotating BH.
+The emission line profiles and properties of the reflection spectrum indicate (not unsurprisingly) that in the limit of small ring radii, only minor differences are found between the ring-like source and a point source.
 At large source radii, significant differences in the irradiation profile and in the line profile are present (Sect.~\ref{sec:results_model}).
-This means that it is in principle possible to constrain the size of the irradiating medium through X-ray spectral modeling.
-We then applied the model to a well-studied observation of \esosource (Sect.~\ref{sec:results_data}), where earlier work by \Waltontwentyone showed that the reflection spectrum can be described by a lamp post.
-Applying the extended version of \relxill resulted in an upper limit for the radius of the ring-like source of primary X-rays.
-Specifically, we find $h < 2.4 \rg$ and $\ringradius < 2.1 \rg$ and can exclude the existence of a more extended ring-like source.
-To our knowledge, this is the first, or at least one of the first, direct constraints on the size of the source of hard X-rays that is solely based on X-ray spectroscopy \citep[other size constraints can be obtained, e.g., from X-ray timing analysis, see][]{cackett2021}.
-The availability of the new version of \relxill means that a significant limitation of earlier reflection models, namely the assumption of small coronal sizes, has been lifted.
+This means that it is, in principle, possible to constrain the size of the irradiating medium through X-ray spectral modeling.

+In this work, we applied our model to a well-studied observation of \esosource (Sect.~\ref{sec:results_data}).
+In the previous study \Waltontwentyone showed that the reflection spectrum can be described by a lamp post.
+Here, after applying the extended version of \relxill, an upper limit was found for the radius of the ring-like source of primary X-rays.
+Specifically, we found $h < 2.4 \rg$ and $\ringradius < 2.1 \rg$, We can also exclude the existence of a more extended ring-like source.
+To our knowledge, this is the first (or at least among the first) direct constraints set on the size of the source of hard X-rays that is solely based on X-ray spectroscopy \citep[noting that other size constraints can be obtained, e.g., from X-ray timing analysis, see][]{cackett2021}.
+The availability of the new version of \relxill means that a significant limitation of earlier reflection models, namely, the assumption of small coronal sizes, has been lifted.
 This implicit assumption of very small primary source sizes has been one of the major criticisms of lamp post modeling in the literature.

-In this Section we address several important aspects and caveats that need to be kept in mind when applying the ring model.
-We start in Sect.~\ref{sec:interpretation_of_lp} by a more in-depth discussion of the consequences of our initial result of a small corona for accretion physics, followed by discussions of potential parameter correlations (Sect.~\ref{subsec:results_parameters_mcmc}) and of our assumption that the primary source has rotational symmetry (Sect.~\ref{sec:timescales}).
+In this section, we address several important aspects and caveats that need to be kept in mind when applying the ring model.
+We start in Sect.~\ref{sec:interpretation_of_lp} with an in-depth discussion of the consequences of our initial result of a small corona for accretion physics, followed by discussions of potential parameter correlations (Sect.~\ref{subsec:results_parameters_mcmc}) and our assumption that the primary source has rotational symmetry (Sect.~\ref{sec:timescales}).
 We summarize our results in Sect.~\ref{sec:summary}.